 upper level job

-How much does a Plant Manager make?
+How much does a Plant Manager make in the United States?

 Plant Manager Salaries by Percentile